adventuremomblog

 Pack snacks and water to help keep you energized and hydrated during your adventure.

-It’s important that you take ownership of your safety during the hike.
-That includes constantly monitoring the weather and Flash Flood potential rating.
+You must take ownership of your safety during the hike.
+That includes constantly monitoring the weather and the Flash Flood potential rating.

-You may need to have a backup plan if the weather changes or if The Narrows is closed due to flood risk.
+You may need a backup plan if the weather changes or The Narrows is closed due to flood risk.

-Make sure that everyone in your group understands the risks, has the right gear, and is physically able to do a hike on slippery and sometimes unstable rocks.
+Everyone in your group should understand the risks, have the right gear, and be physically able to hike on slippery and sometimes unstable rocks.

 Be prepared for your hike because rescue isn’t a certainty.